twolfson/twolfson.com/articles/building-a-company.md

 Keep getting hungry too... going to do something else until we eat, then come back later

+TODO: Talk about produce as an obvious good

 # Additional reading
 - [Startup time investing: Operational processes][]